framedsc/Sitesource/markdown/contribute.md

 When making a header for your guide, you may use any shot from the game, including your own.
 We recommend picking one that allows for good readability of text.

 Here are two examples of great headers.
-The text lies wholly in a dark left side of the shot, contrasting and reading well.
+The text lies wholly in the dark left side of the shot, contrasting and reading well.
 ![good header eg1](Images\alienisolation_header.png){.shadowed .autosize}
 ![good header eg2](Images\nioh2_header.png){.shadowed .autosize}

-After you've picked your shot, place it above the Base layer and ensure it's clipped to the Base layer.
-If it isn't, alt-click between the two layers.
-You should see a small down-arrow next to the layer.
+After you've picked your shot, place it above the Base layer and ensure it's clipped to it.
+If it isn't, alt-click on the divider between the two layers.
+You should see a small down-arrow appear.
 Arrange the shot as you see fit.

 Once the shot has been arranged, duplicate it by alt-clicking and dragging the layer below the Base layer.
-You can also `Ctrl + J` and move it below.
+You can also `Ctrl + J` to duplicate and move it below.
 Go up to `Filter > Blur > Gaussian Blur...` and add a 26.3 radius blur to this duplicated layer to create the blurred border.

 Your Photoshop layers should look like so:
 ![photoshop layers](Images\contribute_pslayers.png){.shadowed .autosize}